shieldgenerator7/CreatureCombat/CreatureCombatTerritory_Rules.md

 4. If you have the highest total power, you claim that Land.
     1. If two or more players are tied for highest total power, it’s a draw, and the Land does not get claimed.
 5. If you claim the Land, put it in your Land pile.
-6. Pull back your deployed creatures.
+6. Pull back your deployed Creatures.
-    1. If a creature has Base Power 0 or less, put 1 additional Rest counter on it.
+    1. If a Creature has Base Power 0 or less, put 1 additional Rest counter on it.
-    2. If a creature has at least 1 Rest counter on it, place it in a separate Resting pile based on how many Rest counters it has.
+    2. If a Creature has at least 1 Rest counter on it, place it in a separate Resting pile based on how many Rest counters it has.
-    3. If a creature has no Rest counters on it, then place it in your Returning pile.
+    3. If a Creature has no Rest counters on it, then place it in your Returning pile.

 ## Round End